-A career opportunity 50 years in the making.
+A career opportunity over 50 years in the making.
 Through it all, Averitt has been growing and thriving.
 Here's why.

 Online reviews: Click below to read real reviews from Averitt drivers and associates.

 Getting your HazMat endorsement can open up a lot of opportunities for you as a truck driver.
 Not only will you be able to transport a wider variety of freight, but you’ll also have the ability to increase your income.
 At Averitt, our regional drivers earn more per mile when they have their HazMat endorsement.
 If you’re ready to take your professional driving career to the next level, here are your next steps:

 1. Make sure you meet the basic requirements to apply

 In order to apply for your HazMat endorsement, you must be at least 21 years old and have a valid CDL or CDL permit.
 You’ll also need to provide proof of identity such as a U.S. passport, birth certificate, or Certificate of U.S. Citizenship.
 A DOT medical card is also required.

 If you meet the requirements to apply for your HazMat endorsement, the first thing you need to do in most states is fill out an application.
 This step is basically a background check.
 Many states have an online application, but you’ll need to check the requirements of your state.
 If you live in Florida, Kentucky, Maryland, New York, Pennsylvania, Texas, Virginia or Wisconsin, head to your state’s DOT website and search for “HazMat”.
 For all other states, visit UniversalEnroll.dhs.gov and select the HazMat endorsement icon on the left side.